breellz/Rapid-Xpress/README.md

 To initialize a new project, you need to use the <b>create</b> command and specify the template to use.

-Let's create a new Express app, <b>rapid</b>, with the default template.
+Let's create a new Express app, with the default template.
 Project files would be created in the current working directory

+Template comes with authentication, custom error handling, rate limiting and more

 `$ rapid-xpress create express`